scc365/p4-tutorial-solution/exercise1/README.md

 In this exercise, we have already implemented the control plane logic for you.
 As part of bringing up the Mininet instance, the `make start` command will install packet-processing rules in the tables of each switch.
-These are defined in the `sX-runtime.json` files, where `X` corresponds to the switch number.
+These are defined in the `mininet/sX-runtime.json` files, where `X` corresponds to the switch number.

 **Important:** We use P4Runtime to install the control plane rules.
-The content of files `sX-runtime.json` refer to specific names of tables, keys, and actions, as defined in the P4Info file produced by the compiler (look for the file `build/basic.p4.p4info.txt` after executing `make run`).
+The content of files `sX-runtime.json` refers to specific names of tables, keys, and actions, as defined in the P4Info file produced by the compiler (look for the file `p4src/build/.p4info.txt` after executing `make p4-build`).
 Any changes in the P4 program that add or rename tables, keys, or actions will need to be reflected in these `sX-runtime.json` files.
+We provide a minimal P4 GRPC python client under `util/simple_conrtoller.py`

 ## Step 2: Implement L3 forwarding